 Substitutions & variations

-- Add other veggies - snow peas, broccoli, green beans or zucchini would work great.
+- Add other fresh vegetables - snow peas, broccoli, green beans, zucchini or bean sprouts would work great.
+Fresh cilantro on top would also work fantastic.

 - Top up with crushed nuts - like cashews or almonds.

-- Simplify the sauce - use tamari alone, rather than the miso-tamari sauce.
+- Simplify the sauce - use tamari alone, rather than the miso-tamari sauce, or coconut aminos.
+If you can tolerate gluten you could also opt for low-sodium soy sauce.

-- Make them spicy - adding some chili flakes on top, or sriracha to the sauce.
+- Make them spicy - adding some red pepper flakes on top, or adding sriracha to make a spicy sauce.

 Equipment